January 14, 2021

 16-19 Conservative

 Choose one of the blocks to improve in the year ahead.
-Then, print this page out and store it in your tickler file, retake it next year.
+Then, print this page out and store it in your tickler file.
+Retake it next year.
 How have you grown?
 For more help raising revenue, read the first chapter of Let’s Raise Nonprofit Millions Together.

 If you want to know even more about nonprofit revenue, please don’t hesitate to reach out.
 I’d love to help you raise more money to help your nonprofit thrive.
 Schedule a time for a free discovery chat here. -Karen